Professor Kathryn Maitland

 Her team conducted the largest trial in critically children ever undertaken in Africa (FEAST trial) examining fluid resuscitation strategies in children with severe febrile illness, showing that fluid boluses increased mortality.
 Her team has recently completed Phase III factorial trial of transfusion and other treatment strategies in 4000 African children with severe life-threatening anaemia (TRACT) and she is now leading the COAST (Children’s Oxygenation Administration Strategies Trial) investigating who needs oxygen and how best to administer it in 4200 children.

-Through a collaborative award in science from Wellcome in 2018 she will lead SMAART (A Severe Malaria Africa – A consortium for Research and Trials) consortium- a multi-disciplinary team whose membership includes world leaders in severe malaria and experts in clinical trials.
-The overarching aim of SMAART is to improve outcomes from severe malaria in African children by conducting a umbrella trial, investigating multiple interventions in parallel, to enable evidence-based updates of treatment guidelines for severe malaria.
+Through a collaborative award in science from Wellcome (2018) she leads SMAART (A Severe Malaria Africa – A consortium for Research and Trials) consortium - a multi-disciplinary team whose membership includes world leaders in severe malaria and experts in clinical trials.
+The overarching aim of SMAART is to improve outcomes from severe malaria in African children by conducting an umbrella trial, investigating multiple interventions in parallel, to enable evidence-based updates of treatment guidelines for severe malaria.